 A biblical path through burnout begins with honest prayer.
 The psalms teach us to bring our unfiltered hearts to God—fear, frustration, even numbness.
 Naming what is true before Him becomes the doorway to comfort.
 From there, we share burdens with trusted people.
 Paul describes the church as a body where each part supports the others.
 You were never meant to carry everything alone.

 Christian time management is part of Christian love too.
 Jesus stepped away to solitary places to pray, and He did not say yes to every demand.
-That is not selfishness; it is faithful stewardship.
+That is faithful stewardship.
 Even a small practice—a daily five-minute pause to breathe slowly, whisper the Lord’s Prayer, or read one verse—can calm a frantic nervous system and turn your heart back toward God’s nearness.
 If you need help building that kind of habit, these gentle rhythms for walking in the Spirit can be a helpful place to begin.

-A Sabbath rhythm also helps recalibrate our week.
+A Sabbath rhythm also helps steady our week.
 It can be simple: lighting a candle at dinner to mark a slower evening, a short walk without headphones, or closing the laptop at a set time.
 Think of these as garden gates—they keep life from trampling the soil of your soul so good fruit can grow in season.

 A heartfelt prayer for this weary moment